tinkertree/tinkertree.github.io/_posts/2024-03-02-microscope-setup.md

 * Swift SW380T Compound Microscope - [review](https://www.microbehunter.com/swift-sw380t/)

 Why'd we pick this one?
 The main points:
-* good value
+* Good value
-* decent optics
+* Decent optics
-* stable design
+* Stable, quality design
-* trinocular for use with a camera
+* Trinocular for use with a camera

 And some additional misc items: